-The Bill & Melinda Gates Foundation last year awarded 16 grants to organizations focused on reforming the federal financial aid system.
+The Bill & Melinda Gates Foundation, in January 2012, awarded 16 grants to organizations focused on reforming the federal financial aid system.
 Leading groups from public policy, business, higher education, and civil rights were charged with recommending scalable ways to improve financial aid so that earning a college degree is both affordable and accessible.

 Alliance for Excellent Education

 This report outlines the Alliance for Excellent Education’s recommendations for changing the federal student aid system to focus more purposefully on student access to and completion of postsecondary education.
 These recommendations to incentivize institutional accountability and support for students, simplify the student aid system, assist the highest-need students, and help the middle class could truly transform the system into one that serves students and their families better.